 Visiting Chamonix, France?
 Spend the day at Aiguille du Midi, take a cable car to Planpraz, or explore the spectacular Mer de Glace glacier.
 Hike up to Plan de l’Aiguille for breathtaking views, enjoy skiing or mountaineering, or simply relax while taking in the stunning alpine scenery.
 Whether you’re into adventure, nature, or breathtaking views, Chamonix has plenty to offer.

-1. Aiguille du Midi
+1. Ride the cable car to Aiguille du Midi

 Riding the Aiguille du Midi cable car is hands-down one of the most epic ways to start your time in Chamonix.
 The two-stage lift takes you from the town center up to 12,600 feet, where the views are absolutely wild.
 On a clear day, you can see across the French, Swiss, and Italian Alps.
 Stepping into the glass-floored box called The Void made my stomach drop—in the best way possible.